makikorp/tf_ansible_grafana/README.md

 # tf_ansible_grafana

-I use Terraform to spin up an EC2 instance on AWS.
-Terraform calls an Ansible Grafana playbook to configure and provision Grafana to run.
+I use Terraform to spin up an EC2 instance on an AWS VPC.
+Terraform calls an Ansible playbook named Grafana to configure and provision Grafana to run.